SEO professionals that have been in the business since 2011 will remember the days when all Google Analytics organic search terms were visible.

 This is the position for each session so that a keyword can have multiple positions.

-If the keyword is in position 1, the session was triggered, when your link was at the top of the Serps (congratulations).
+If the keyword is in position 1, the session was triggered, when your link was at the top of the Serps.

-To find the keywords that are close to being on page 1 of Google, you can use the Keyword Hero custom Position dimension.
+To find your keywords that are close to being on page 1 of Google, you can use the Keyword Hero custom Position dimension.

 Look out for keywords that rank from positions 11 – 16.

-Using keyword optimization tools to enhance these keywords, will have a massive impact on sessions and sales.
+Using keyword optimization tools to enhance these keywords, will have an impact on traffic and conversions.